vanuwa/bitbucket-clone-all-repos/README.md

 # bitbucket-clone-all-repos
-A shell script that will clone all your bitbucket repos locally (git)
+An app that will clone all your bitbucket repos locally (git)

 ### What is this repository for? ###